tbrivoalperso/nemo_snow/README.rst

  |NEMO-MBG|   |https://zenodo.org/record/1471700|
 ============ ==================

 These reference manuals are the publications that should be cited in your own publications.
+Please visit [How to cite?](https://www.nemo-ocean.eu/bibliography/how-to-cite/) for details.

 New features of 4.2.0 release are described here (:file:`./CHANGES.md`)